First Step in Improving Your Tennis WorkoutsJul 31, 2016

-Have you ever been winded, lost your breath, been held under water or been really sick with cold and have found it really hard to breathe?
+Have you ever been winded, lost your breath, been held underwater, or been really sick with cold and have found it really hard to breathe?
 If you can remember a time when you have struggled for oxygen, then you will know how important breathing is.
 If you haven’t, then do me a favor right now and hold your breath for as long as you can, I mean as long as you can.
 Your body starts to freak out after a little while, and your survival juices start flowing.
-This is natural because your body is a sensitive machine and it knows well in advance what it needs and is not afraid to let you know its concerned.
+This is natural because your body is a sensitive machine and it knows well in advance what it needs and is not afraid to let you know its concern.

 So how does losing your breath relate to poor performance during tennis workouts?
 When we inhale we breathe in oxygen, this helps with vital energy production throughout our bodies.
 When we exhale we are breathing out carbon dioxide a waste product that is dangerous for our bodies.

-Now for some info on how to help you breathe better for all your on and off court tennis workouts.
+Now for some info on how to help you breathe better for all your on and off-court tennis workouts.
 Most players’ breath shallow (chest breathing) due to the short explosive nature of tennis.
 It’s hard to focus on "breathing rhythm" and the "depth of your breath" when playing due to fatigue, muscle tension, and nerves.

 What can you do to help improve your breathing before and during your tennis workouts?

-Here are some tennis tips
+Here are some tennis workout tips

 1. Unfortunately, we only start to concentrate on our breathing when it's too late.
 Try to be aware of your breath and concentrate on your breathing before you become short of breath.